jaisw7/dgfs1D_gpu/README.md

   *A discontinuous Galerkin fast spectral method for the full Boltzmann equation with general collision kernels.* Journal of Computational Physics 378: 178-208..
 * **[Jaiswal 2019b]** Jaiswal, Alexeenko, A. A., and Hu, J. (2019) *A discontinuous Galerkin fast spectral method for the multi-species full Boltzmann equation.* preprint: http://goo.gl/Y5hUnz.

+### License:
+*dgfs1D_gpu* is released as GNU GPLv2 open-source software.
+The intention is to keep everything transparent, and adopt the practice in early part of research career.

+Portions of the code have been derived from "Nektar++" and "PyFR".
+Please see licenses folder for restrictions.